 Go Game Guru was started by David Ormerod and An Younggil 8p in August 2010.

-David is a Go enthusiast who’s played the game for nearly ten years.
-He likes teaching, learning, playing and writing about Go.
+David is a Go enthusiast who’s played the game for more than a decade.
+He likes learning, teaching, playing and writing about Go.

-David’s taught hundreds of people to play Go, including many children at schools in Australia.
+He’s taught thousands of people to play Go, both online and in person at schools, public Go demonstrations and Go clubs.
 He started Go Game Guru with Younggil so that they could help even more people around the world learn Go.

 Younggil is an 8 dan professional Go player with the Korean Baduk Association.
-He won the ‘Prize of Victory of the Year’ in 1998 for winning 18 consecutive professional games.
+He qualified as a professional in 1997 and won an award for winning 18 consecutive professional matches the following year.

-After completing compulsory military service, Younggil left Korea to teach and promote Go overseas.
-He now lives in Sydney, Australia, where he runs his own Go school.
+After completing compulsory military service, Younggil left Korea in 2008 to teach and promote the game Go overseas.
+Younggil now lives in Sydney, Australia, and is one of the founders of Go Game Guru.